-3.6.Performance Assessment
+3.7.Performance Assessment

 Fraud detection of credit card is a binary classification task that finds a fraudulent transaction among genuine and imitation transactions.
 The evaluation of the credit card fraud detection classification task was achieved by using confusion metrics [11-12, 18, 36] and performance metrics [11, 23, 36].
 The confusion matrix classifies the transaction into one of the four categories (figure 7).
 The first category is a true positive (TP) that classifies how many genuine transactions are classified as genuine transactions.
 The second category is a true negative (TN) that classifies how many fraudulent transactions are classified as fraudulent transactions.
-The third category is a false negative (FN) that classifies how many genuine transactions are categorized as fraudulent transactions are classified as genuine transactions are categorized as fraudulent transactions are classified as genuine transactions.
-The fourth category is a false positive (FP) that classifies how many fraudulent transactions are classified as genuine transactions.
+The third category is a false negative (FN) that classifies how many genuine transactions are categorized as fraudulent transactions.
 The fourth category is a false positive (FP) that classifies how many fraudulent transactions are classified as genuine transactions.
 A confusion matrix was created after testing the credit card fraud detection model's performance using a testing dataset of credit card fraud.
 All transactions were classified as per the confusion matrix, and on the arrangement categories of the confusion matrix, performance of the credit card fraud detection model was measured using the following five performance metrics (figure 7), the area under curve score (AUC) score and receiver operating curve (ROC).